jcollard/ChessAppDevlog/README.md

 ```

 Notice any similarities?
 With the exception of the names and a call to the
 associated `logic` method, they are identical.
-This means that we should be able
+This means that we should do our best
-to put this in our `AbstractPiece` class and drop it in all of the subclasses.
+to reuse this code.

+To do this, I wrote an `AbstractPiece` class which implements `IPiece` and has a single `GetMoves` method.

 Here is the first version of the `AbstractPiece` class I wrote: